Guides Work & Business

 • Cafe Nero: Two locations, one in the House of Fraser on the piazza by the Sundial, the other on Cornwall Street.
 Neither have many plug sockets, and the Cornwall Street one is quite small.
 The best one is in the Derry’s department store.

 • Starbucks: One in the mall, opposite Primark, the other in the Cineworld Cinema.
+The Cineworld one is probably the best option for remote working, as its less busy and has nicer views and seating.

-• Coffee #1: One branch of this small independent coffee shop chain – and the coffee is very good.
+• Coffee #1: One branch of this small independent coffee shop chain – and the coffee is pretty good.
 They have recently installed a ‘laptop bar’ against the far wall, with stools and plug sockets.
 That said, I wouldn’t want to have a meeting here but would be fine to work for a few hours.

 The B Bar